 Remember that these are my own preferences; you might prefer to switch Cardinal and Fixed.

 This is probably the section you are most interested in, the actual personalities of the Court cards, which will help you determine your own personal tarot significator.
 Remember that although they are split into conventional genders, you can ignore them if you want to.
 Also, although the Court cards have been assigned to zodiac signs for the purpose of this analysis, you can ignore that should you be drawn to a different card.
 For example, for myself, I have chosen the Queen of Pentacles, but my sign is Capricorn which is associated with the King of Pentacles.

 The Wands are brimming with passion, excitement and enthusiasm.
 If you feel aligned with these adventurous qualities, you might find your significator here.

 The Page of Wands (Earth of Fire) is one of life’s explorers.
 She’s always looking for adventure, but even at her young age, she is more grounded than the Knight.
 She assesses her options before taking a leap into the unknown.
-She’s active, curious, gregarious, fun.
+She’s active, curious, gregarious, and fun.
 She’s progressing all the time and meeting her short-term goals.
-No-one knows her ultimate destination - perhaps she will be Queen or King.
+No one knows her ultimate destination—perhaps she will be Queen or King.

 The Suit of Cups

 The Cups represent human emotion and compassion.
 They are empathic, sympathetic, and wise in the realm of love and relationships.
 If you feel your personality is aligned with these qualities, you’ll find your significator in this suit.